Physician Associate Studies MSc

 What you'll study

-Personal and professional development – focus on the professional values, ethics and behaviours essential for the job.
-You’ll cover a range of subjects, including non-discriminatory practice, safeguarding, professional regulation and supporting vulnerable patient groups.
+- Professional behaviours and capabilities – focus on the professional identity, ethics and values essential for the job.
+You’ll cover a range of subjects, including role development, teamwork, leadership, protected characteristics, and supporting vulnerable groups.

-Clinical science – explore the underpinning scientific theory for the presentation of common diseases.
-You’ll look at the principles behind investigative techniques and management strategies.
-Learn to critically describe the structure and function of body systems.
-Discover the pathological processes which indicate common clinical conditions, and analyse approaches to clinical and pharmacological management.
+- Clinical sciences – explore the underpinning scientific theory for the presentation of common diseases.
+You’ll look at the bioscience behind investigative techniques and management principles, including anatomy, physiology, immunology and pharmacology.

 How you'll study

-The modules on this programme are interlinked and delivered through blended learning.
 Academic study comprises just under 50% of the course, with the remainder spent on clinical placements.
-There are 22 weeks of academic teaching each year, with a further 24 weeks per year spent on clinical placements.
+There are normally 22 weeks of academic teaching each year, with a further 24 weeks per year spent on clinical placements.

-There are three 8-week placements in Year 1 and four six-week placements in Year 2 to enable you to gain extensive hands-on clinical experience.
-All placements will be arranged for you by the University and aligned to learning outcomes determined by the Competence and Curriculum Framework for physician associates.
-You will be responsible for travel and parking costs while on placement.
+All placements will be arranged for you by the University and aligned to competencies determined by the General Medical Council.
+You will be responsible for equipment costs such as stethoscopes and for travel and parking costs while on placement.

 How you'll be assessed